brezanac/docker-amp-template/README.md

 * `php-fpm/xdebug.ini` - Xdebug configuration for web requests
 * `php-fpm/xdebug.ini` - Xdebug configuration for CLI requests

-**DO NOT** make changes to files that are not listed above unless you really know what you are doing.
+**DO NOT** make changes to files not listed above unless you really know what you are doing.

 ### Integrating Traefik reverse proxy ###

 [Traefik](https://containo.us/traefik/) is a reverse proxy used to automatically route all HTTP and TCP connections to appropriate Docker containers.

-It also removes the need for *port juggling*, which means that instead of making requests like `localhost:8080` Traefik will allow you to use `docker-amp-template.localhost` which will be routed to the appropriate Docker container.
+It also removes the need for *port juggling*, which means that instead of making requests like `localhost:8080` Traefik will allow you to use something like `docker-amp-template.localhost` which will be routed to the appropriate Docker container.

 To run Traefik please switch to your freshly cloned folder (assumed `.docker`) and run the following command: